-It is important that you take these factors and specific situations seriously because a DUI arrest is a very expensive way to find out that you were not sober enough before driving home.
-You should always consider taking a taxi, Lyft or Uber, or crashing with a friend before getting behind the wheel.
+It is important that you take these factors and specific situations seriously because a North Carolina DWI arrest is a very expensive way to find out that you were not sober enough before driving home.
+You should always consider taking a taxi, Lyft, or Uber, or crashing with a friend before getting behind the wheel.
 But if you are unable to make this decision, this blog discusses other factors to consider before driving under the influence.

 If you’re already facing charges from a DWI conviction or more serious charges in result of any alcohol related crashes in Wake County, including in Raleigh, Cary, Morrisville, Apex, Wake Forest, Wendell, Zebulon, and Rolesville, call an experienced Raleigh DWI Defense Lawyer today.
 Call us at (919) 239-8448 to schedule a free consultation.

 What is Impaired Driving?

 Driving while under any level of intoxication can lead to arrest charges indicating that the arresting officer believes the driver may be too impaired to continue driving.
 As an overall definition, impaired driving means operating any type of automobile under the influence of alcohol or driving in an alcohol or drug-based situation.
 In some states, a driver could even face charges of impairment while operating a motor vehicle under the legal limit of 0.08.

 In some specific cases, it is possible for an individual to fail the field sobriety test and be labeled as impaired even if the BAC in their urine was 0.08.
 In any type of situation, all states have tolerance laws that punish people under the legal drinking age, of 21, for driving with no driver’s license or after consuming alcohol of any level.

 Are You Considered Legally Intoxicated at a BAC of .08?